Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-We all have dreams and aspirations, but achieving them takes hard work and dedication.
-As Ryan Allis said, "Have the end in mind and every day make sure your working towards it".
-This means that we must focus on our goals and put in the effort each day to move closer to them.
-Taking consistent action is the only way to make your dreams come true.
+We all want to enjoy our lives and find a job where we can be passionate about.
+As Confucius said: "Find a job you love and you'll never work a day in your life".
+This means that if we find a job that we love and are passionate about, then every day will be an enjoyable experience.

 <!-- </quote> -->